 Alexandra Natapoff is an award-winning legal scholar and criminal justice expert.
 In 2016 she was named a Guggenheim Fellow.
-She is also author of Snitching: Criminal Informants and the Erosion of American Justice (NYU Press), which won the ABA Silver Gavel Award Honorable Mention for Books, and co-editor of The New Criminal Justice Thinking (NYU Press), which received a 2017 Choice Academic Title Award.
-She is Chancellor's Professor of Law at the University of California, Irvine; in Fall 2018 she was a Visiting Professor at Harvard Law School.
+In addition to Punishment Without Crime, she is also author of Snitching: Criminal Informants and the Erosion of American Justice (NYU Press), which won the ABA Silver Gavel Award Honorable Mention for Books, and co-editor of The New Criminal Justice Thinking (NYU Press), which received a 2017 Choice Academic Title Award.
+She is Chancellor's Professor of Law at the University of California, Irvine; she was a Visiting Professor at Harvard Law School in Fall 2018.
 A graduate of Yale University and Stanford Law School, she is a member of the American Law Institute.
 She has testified before Congress; she has helped draft state and federal reform legislation; and she appears frequently in national media outlets.
 Prior to joining the academy, Professor Natapoff served as a federal public defender in Baltimore, Maryland, and was the recipient of an Open Society Institute Community Fellowship.